pattonsgirl/CEG2350/docs/Labs/Lab02/Instructions.md

 1. Create a new user named `BOB`
    - **replace `BOB` with your username, see instructions above**
 2. What is the path to `BOB`'s `home` directory?
-3. Can `ubuntu` add files to `BOB`'s home directory?
-Why or why not?
+3. Evaluate if ubuntu can add files to new user's home directory WITHOUT SUDO
    - For credit, answer must include what was to to justify answer.
 4. Switch to the user `BOB`
 5. Get to `BOB`'s `home` directory